ccxt/ccxt/wiki/Manual.md

 Each exchange offers a set of API methods.
 Each method of the API is called an *endpoint*.
 Endpoints are HTTP URLs for querying various types of information.
 All endpoints return JSON in response to client requests.

-Usually, there is an endpoint for getting a list of markets from an exchange, an endpoint for retrieving an order book for a particular market, an endpoint for retrieving trade history, endpoints for placing and cancelling orders, for money deposit and withdrawal, etc...
+Usually, there is an endpoint for getting a list of markets from an exchange, an endpoint for retrieving an order book for a particular market, an endpoint for retrieving trade history, endpoints for placing and canceling orders, for money deposit and withdrawal, etc...
 Basically every kind of action you could perform within a particular exchange has a separate endpoint URL offered by the API.

 Because the set of methods differs from exchange to exchange, the ccxt library implements the following:
 - a public and private API for all possible URLs and methods